-Further, the Charter of the Governance and Nomination Committee (GNC)22 of the Board directs the GNC, as part of its nomination function, to pre-screen and shortlist candidates nominated to become a member of the Board in accordance with the qualifications and disqualifications set forth in the Charter and such other factors which the GNC may deem appropriate, such as judgment, skill, experience with other business organizations of a size comparable to that of the Company, the interplay of a candidate's experience with the experience of other Directors, and possible conflict of interest.
+Further, the Charter of the Governance and Nomination Committee (GNC)23 of the Board directs the GNC, as part of its nomination function, to pre-screen and shortlist candidates nominated to become a member of the Board in accordance with the qualifications and disqualifications set forth in the Charter and such other factors which the GNC may deem appropriate, such as judgment, skill, experience with other business organizations of a size comparable to that of the Company, the interplay of a candidate's experience with the experience of other Directors, and possible conflict of interest.

-In this regard, in order to ensure a mix of knowledge, expertise and experience and balance among Independent, Non-Executive and Executive Directors, the GNC conducts an evaluation of the nominees using PLDT's Board of Director/s Screening Checklist http://www.pldt.com.ph/about/management/Documents/Governance%20 and%20 Nomination%20 Committee%20 Charter.pdf which contains, among others, the criteria and qualifications for directorship and a matrix on the skills, expertise and experience relevant to the responsibilities of the Board.
+In this regard, in order to ensure a mix of knowledge, expertise and experience and balance among Independent, Non-Executive and Executive Directors, the GNC conducts an evaluation of the nominees using PLDT's Board of Director/s Screening Checklist which contains, among others, the criteria and qualifications for directorship and a matrix on the skills, expertise and experience relevant to the responsibilities of the Board.